Owyhee River water or watershed scenery in Oregon

 Primary tailwater focus and flow reference.

-BLM below-dam corridor
+BLM below-dam area

 Public land and access context, with desert-road cautions.